 …reusable cleaning cloths.

-Cleaning cloths can be used for wiping down benches, sinks and stoves.
-You can colour code them to make sure your not wiping the kitchen bench with the toilet seat cleaning cloth.
+Reusable kitchen cloths can be used for wiping down benches, sinks and stoves.
+Colour code them to make sure you’re not wiping the kitchen bench with the toilet seat cleaning cloth.

-Micro fibre cloths can be used with or without a cleaning spray.
-I prefer to use colour coded knitted cloths – it gives me an excuse to do some more easy knitting.
+So a better option is to stick to natural fibre cleaning cloths like cotton (old recycled rags are perfect or you could make these recycled cleaning cloths from old towels) and using a natural homemade cleaning spray.
+I like to use colour coded knitted cloths – it gives me an excuse to do some more easy knitting.

 4. Replace paper napkins with…

-But for the kids I use a damp face washer after every meal.
-And I do have a bunch of cloth napkins for special occasions.
+For the kids whose cutlery skills aren’t yet fully developed, I use a damp face washer instead of napkins.
+I also have a bunch of cloth napkins for special occasions.